 Through competitive play, game players learn about taphonomy (i.e., processes that affect an organism as it fossilizes).
 They explore how the organism’s biology, the environment it was deposited in, the physical and chemical changes during burial and decomposition, as well as discovery biases, can influence whether or not an organism is collected.
 Players attempt to preserve the best fossil collection by “time traveling” to the Jurassic; there they protect their specimens from taphonomic factors (either from random environmental events or other players) and learn what processes enhance or diminish preservation.
 Players then return to the present to recover their specimens and learn that collection issues can also bias sample recovery.

 The game was debuted at the 2018 GSA Annual Meeting and you can download a “Print & Play” version from https://doi.org/10.18738/T8/NQV2CU.
 The paper about the game’s use in undergraduate classrooms is available from the Journal of Geoscience Education: https://doi.org/10.1080/10899995.2019.1693217.
-The SERC webpage about using this game as an in-class or lab activity is available here: University Version and High School Version.
-We are hoping to have a boxed version available for purchase in the future.
+The SERC webpage about using this game as an in-class or lab activity is available here: University Version and High School Version (part of the SERC “On the Cutting Edge Exemplary Teaching Activities collection”).
+We will have a boxed version available for purchase in Fall/Winter 2021/2022.

 Due to COVID-19, we have made a virtual version of the game that you can play on Tabletop Simulator (available through Steam); the following video has instructions for how to access the virtual game.

 Here’s a 10-minute video about how to play the game.

 * All game images and instructions are copyright © 2018 The Board of Regents of The University of Texas System

 If you want to learn more about the fossil site this game is based on, here is a public talk about the site that Dr. Martindale gave at the Royal Tyrrell Museum of Palaeontology.